bigeasy/reiterate/README.md

-# Async Object
+# Reitrate

 Evented construction of JSON objects.

 ## Synopsis

-Async Object creates a JSON object tree asynchronously, interpreting functions in the object heirarchy as data methods that accept a callback.
+**Reiterate** creates a JSON object tree asynchronously, interpreting functions in the object heirarchy as data methods that accept a callback.

 You can use functions to define the functions that populate the structure.